-Why Be Separated Living Under One Roof?
+Separated Under One Roof

 How Does Australian Law Define Separated Under One Roof?

-The financial aspects of the relationship
+- The nature of the commitment of the relationship

 Separating the finances is important in showing relationship separation through a lack of financial interdependence.